sslajpah/tangram/README.md

  - add communication with UR robot to send it the desired poses of individual tiles

  author: Sebastjan Slajpah

  mail: sebastjan.slajpah@fe.uni-lj.si

+ University of Ljubljana

- Univeristy of Ljubljana, Faculty of Electrical Engineering Laboratory of Robotics www.robolab.si
+ Faculty of Electrical Engineering

+ Laboratory of Robotics

+ www.robolab.si

  June 2024